MicrosoftDocs/architecture-center/docs/compliance/pci-req12.md

 ### PCI DSS Requirement 12.5

-**12.5** Assign to an individual or team the following information security management responsibilities:
+**12.5** Assign to an individual or team the following information security management responsibilities.

 **Responsibilities:&nbsp;&nbsp;`Customer Only`**